Snowfable/home-ed-resources/index.md

 ## Writers Speak to Kids
 In this NBC Learn special collection, children‘s book authors share their writing experiences to help students learn more about the craft and techniques of creative writing.
 [Watch now.](https://www.nbclearn.com/writers-speak-to-kids)

+## Writing Contests for Kids
+This round-up of writing contests for kids and opportunities might just help give young writers their first chance at publication.
+[Write here.](https://imaginationsoup.net/writing-contests-kids-ways-get-published/)

 ## Zooniverse
 People powered communal projects.
 [Join here.](https://www.zooniverse.org)